 2. Cash-strapped consumers love bargains and are very forward-planning

 Of course everybody loves bargains.
-But our country’s current economic and political situation has made Brazilian consumers reserved, they really watch their reals carefully.
+But Brazil’s current economic and political situation has made consumers reserved, they really watch their reals carefully.
 This is why Brazilians have been waiting to fulfill long-repressed shopping needs, waiting for real good discounts.

 Due to its growing popularity as more and more consumers wait for the event, Black Friday has even stolen the spotlight from Christmas shopping and January sales.
 Interestingly, some retailers started extending the offers for the entire week, which some have dubbed as ‘Black Week’.